isRedacted/my-music-player-deluxe-turbo/README.md

 - Tag editing
 - Android/iOS (on the "nice to have" list)
 - Free forever (beer and speech)
-	- I'm making this for fun and to improve my programming skills, I will never ever ever charge money for it or any of its features
+	- I'm making this for fun and to improve my programming skills.
+I will never ever ever charge money for it or any of its features.

 # Installation
 ## Windows